quasarframework/quasar-framework.org/source/guide/app-plugins.md

 title: App Plugins
 ---
 A common use case for Quasar applications is to run code before the root Vue instance is instantiated.
-Quasar provides a very elegant solution to that problem by allowing users to define so-called app plugins.
+Quasar provides an elegant solution to that problem by allowing users to define so-called app plugins.

 > **IMPORTANT**
-> Do not mistake app plugins this with Quasar plugins, like ActionSheet, Dialog, Notify.
+> Do not mistake app plugins with Quasar plugins, like ActionSheet, Dialog, Notify.
 These are something else entirely and they will be covered in [Components](/components) section.

 In earlier Quasar versions, to run code before the root Vue instance was instantiated, you could alter the `/src/main.js` file and add any code you needed to execute.

-There is one problem with this approach.
-With a growing project size your `main.js` file most likely would get very cluttered and hard to maintain, which breaks with Quasars concept of encouraging developers to write maintainable and elegant cross-platform applications.
+There is a major problem with this approach: With a growing project, your `main.js` file was very likely to get cluttered and challenging to maintain, which breaks with Quasar's concept of encouraging developers to write maintainable and elegant cross-platform applications.

-With app plugins, it is possible to split each of your dependency into a self-contained, easy to maintain file.
-It will also be very easy to disable any of the app plugins or even contextually determine which of the app plugins get into the build through `quasar.conf.js` configuration.
+With app plugins, it is possible to split each of your dependencies into a self-contained, easy to maintain file.
+It is also trivial to disable any of the app plugins or even contextually determine which of the app plugins get into the build through `quasar.conf.js` configuration.

 ## Anatomy of an app plugin
 An app plugin is a simple JavaScript file which needs to export a function.
 Quasar will then call the exported function when it boots the application and additionally pass **an object** with the following properties to the function: